Çift-Hane: The çiftlik basic unit

 The basic unit of the system was a married peasant male with a unit of arable land workable by a pair of oxen.
 The organization of this system was based on a combination of the family's labor capacity, hane, and the capacity of a pair of yoked oxen çift. Çiftlik is also the common word for farm in Turkish.
 The family's labor capacity determined the size and production capacity of the farm, but the unit of land, or the çiftlik, had to be large enough to feed the family and to produce surplus for taxes.
 The peasants' goal was not to maximize their interest or to create surplus, but to meet the needs of their family.

-Some public agricultural lands of the empire were divided into fiefs made up of çiftliks, and each fief was called a timar.
+Some public agricultural lands of the empire were divided into fiefs called timars.
+The timars were, in turn, divided into çiftliks.
 Fiefs were held usually by sipahi, or cavalry men, who did not own the land but oversaw it in the name of the sultan, who owned all arable land.
 A timar holder was responsible for collecting taxes on the land and maintaining security.
 Grain in the form of a tithe was the main source of revenue for the holder.
 Sipahi benefited from a certain amount of the revenue collected, and in return provided troops during Ottoman campaigns.
 Under Beyazid I, Mehmed II and the 16th-century sultans, much of the state çiftlik land was converted to the timar system.
 Collections of çift lands could also be held by religious leaders called mullah or could be vaqf, land set aside for charity, or were later under the malikâne (tax farming) system.

 The agrarian-fiscal system of the empire was based on the taxation of this land, called the çift-resmi, or çift-tax.
 The peasant could organize the production of the family farm, but his mobility and his use of the land was regulated, and he had to give to the state the percentage of his revenue that had been decided at that time.
 In the system of taxation, the peasant household counted as a single unit with a single annual income.
 The amount of land and the labor capacity of the family, with different classifications for men, women and children, determined each household's tax status.
 The central bureaucracy oversaw this system with surveys every twenty or thirty years and registration of each family farm unit.
 This taxation was generally used for Muslim peasants, and while Christians often cultivated lands within the system, rules for their taxation were usually based on a head tax plus an annually set agrarian tax in miri villages.